jplusplus/check/method.en.md

 ## Versioning

 _what?_<br/>
 To track errors, we need to be able go back to all earlier versions and editors of all files.
+One of the methods mentioned below SHOULD be used.

 _why?_<br>
 Versioning makes it easier to detect errors.<br>